BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Senior**

   Not at all.
 The creators of *Kapow!* have thought of everything.
-You can put all your route definitions in a special script file and pass it to the server on startup.
-They call those files :file:`pow` files and they have :file:`.pow` extension.
+You can put all your route definitions on init programs, which can be shell scripts, and pass them to the server on startup.

   It should look something like:

   .. code-block:: console

-     $ cat backup.pow
+     $ cat backup-route
+     #!/usr/bin/env sh
      kapow route add -X PUT /db/backup -e ./backup_db.sh

   And then you can start *Kapow!* with it:

   .. code-block:: console

-     $ kapow server backup.pow
+     $ kapow server backup-route

 **Junior**